 Need Help?
 Give us a call.

 Gross profit is the profit a business makes after covering the expenses required to make their products or provide their services.
+The simple gross profit formula is calculated by subtracting the cost of goods sold from total sales.
 The goal should always be to maximize this metric without sacrificing quality.

 Profit—both achieving it and understanding it—should be easy, but one look at your profit and loss statement (P&L) can leave you swimming in a sea of confusion.
 And if you don’t know how to find gross profit, you will, understandably, be even more lost.